Searching Trees with Permanently Noisy Advice: Walking and Query Algorithms: A Query Algorithm

-First note, that since all advice of $S \subseteq [a,b]$ points sideways w.r.t.\ to this path, then any of it which is on the path $[u, z]$ also points sideways w.r.t.\ it, except possibly at one point, which may actually point towards $z$.
-The different cases are seen in Figure \ref{fig:resilience3}: \begin{itemize} \I For $z_1$, the paths do not intersect at all. \I In the case of $z_2$, if the least common ancestor of $u$ and $z_2$ was a member of $S$, then it could point towards $z_2$, and that would be sideways w.r.t.\ $[a,b]$. \I For $z_3$, the least common ancestor of $b$ and $z_3$ could point towards $z_3$. \I For $z_4$, the least common ancestor of $a$ and $b$ could point towards $z_4$. \I There is also the case where $a \notin \path{\sigma}{\tau}$, which is not depicted on Figure \ref{fig:resilience3}.
+First note, that since all advice of $S \subseteq [a,b]$ points sideways w.r.t.\ to this path, then any of it which is on the path $[u, z]$ also points sideways w.r.t.\ it, except possibly at one point, the least common ancestor between $u$ and $z$, which may actually point towards $z$.
+The different cases are seen in Figure \ref{fig:resilience3}: \begin{itemize} \I For $z=z_1$, the paths do not intersect at all. \I In the case that $z= z_2$, if the least common ancestor of $u$ and $z_2$ is a member of $S$, then it could point towards $z_2$, and that would be sideways w.r.t.\ $[a,b]$. \I For $z=z_3$, the least common ancestor of $b$ and $z_3$ could point towards $z_3$. \I For $z=z_4$, the least common ancestor of $a$ and $b$ could point towards $z_4$. \I There is also the case where $a \notin \path{\sigma}{\tau}$, which is not depicted on Figure \ref{fig:resilience3}.
 The analysis remains valid, and in fact $n(z)=0$ for all competitors $z$. \end{itemize} This one special vertex, if it exists, conditioned on that it points sideways w.r.t.\ $[a,b]$, points towards $z$ with probabilty $1/(\Delta - 2)$, and otherwise points sideways w.r.t.\ $[u,z]$.